 - 1. Employee presents problem to the Assistant Executive Officer after incident occurs.
-If the Assistant Executive Officer is unavailable or employee believes it would be inappropriate to contact that person, employee may present problem to the Executive Officer. - 2.
+If the Assistant Executive Officer is unavailable or employee believes it would be inappropriate to contact the person, employee may present problem to the Executive Officer. - 2.
 The Assistant Executive Officer responds to problem during discussion or after consulting with the Executive Officer, when necessary, and documents discussion. - 3.
 Employee presents problem to the Executive Officer in writing if problem is unresolved. - 4.
 The Executive Officer reviews and considers problem.
-The Executive Officer informs employee of decision and forwards copy of written response to the employee's file.
+The Executive Officer informs employee of decision and forward copy of written response to the employee's file.
 The Executive Officer has full authority to make any adjustment deemed appropriate to resolve the problem.

-Original Adoption Date: 1/8/2003 Date of Last Review: 2/13/2019 Date of Last Revision: 2/13/2019
+Original Adoption Date: 1/8/2003 Date of Last Review: 3/8/2023 Date of Last Revision: 3/8/2023

-SECTION 4: Administrative Policies & Procedures
+SECTION 4: Administrative Policies and Procedures